The 12 Hallmarks of Aging in Dogs, Explained

 High-risk Nutrients: Why Vitamin Stacking Matters

-Some nutrients are “high-risk” for casual stacking in cats, especially fat-soluble vitamins.
-Cats require preformed vitamin A, but that does not mean extra is harmless; excess intake can be toxic, particularly when diets and supplements overlap (Shastak, 2024).
-The safest default is to avoid multivitamins unless a veterinarian has identified a specific need.
-This is a core safety reason the question “do senior cats need supplements” cannot be answered with a blanket yes.
+Some nutrients are genuinely high-risk for casual stacking in cats — especially [fat-soluble vitamins](https://lapetitelabs.com/pages/cat-vitamins-and-supplements).
+Cats require preformed vitamin A, but extra is not harmless; excess can be toxic, particularly when diets and supplements overlap (Shastak, 2024).
+The safest default is to skip multivitamins unless a veterinarian has identified a specific need.
+This is a core reason "do senior cats need supplements" can't be answered with a blanket yes.

-Owners should also be cautious with “natural” toppers like liver powders or cod liver oil, which can quietly add vitamin A and D. If a cat is already on a complete senior diet, the more balanced move is often to adjust food format (more wet, smaller frequent meals) rather than layering vitamins.
-When in doubt, bring the exact product photos to the vet so the total intake can be estimated.
+Be equally cautious with "natural" toppers like liver powders or cod liver oil, which quietly add vitamin A and D. If a cat already eats a complete senior diet, the more balanced move is usually to adjust food format — more wet, smaller frequent meals — rather than layering vitamins.
+When unsure, bring the exact product photos to the vet so total intake can be estimated.

 A Gentle Layering Strategy for Aging Support